-The sensitive area of a Primary Object does not leave the TPM except in a saved context or by duplication.
-If the Primary Object is not made persistent in the TPM (TPM2\EvictControl()) it will need to be recreated after each TPM Reset.
-If it is not context saved, it will need to be recreated after the next TPM2 Startup().
+The sensitive area of an Object created from a seed does not leave the TPM except in a saved context or by duplication.
+If a Primary Object is not made persistent in the TPM (TPM2\EvictControl()) it will need to be recreated after each TPM Reset.
+If it is not context saved, it will need to be recreated after the next TPM2\Startup().